GibsS/unity-behaviour-tree/README.md

 ## Create your own node

-Most 'structural node' (sequences, selectors, decorators..) are provided with the library so you'll only have to implement leaf nodes: the nodes that make your agent perfom actions.
+Most 'structural nodes' (sequences, selectors, decorators..) are provided with the library so you'll only have to implement leaf nodes: the nodes that make your agent perfom actions.

 To create your own node, you just need to create a class that implements ```BehaviourNode```: